...

 Kabocha Squash Peel: Edible or Not?

-Many ask if the kabocha squash skin edible.
-From my experience, yes, it is.
+Many ask, do you peel kabocha squash before cooking?
+From my experience, yes, it is edible.
 It’s a good source of fiber and nutrients.
 Some might peel it for taste or preference, but the skin can also bring unique flavors.

 Here’s a table comparing peeling and not peeling kabocha squash: